top of page

 Targeted Sediment Reduction on Fish Creek

-The Chequamegon Bay region of Lake Superior contains many healthy ecosystems and abundant recreational opportunities like fishing, hunting, and boating that help support the local economy.
+The Chequamegon Bay region of Lake Superior contains many healthy ecosystems and abundant recreational opportunities like fishing, swimming, and boating that help support the local economy.
 However, one of the largest threats to these activities is excessive erosion and sedimentation from streams draining to the lake.
-Excess sediment covers up habitat for fish, turns crystal clear waters muddy brown, costs money to remove to provide clean drinking water to the area’s residents and visitors, and may contribute to the surprising emergence of blue green algae blooms in parts of Lake Superior.
+Excess sediment covers up fish habitat, turns crystal clear waters muddy, costs money when it needs to be removed from the local drinking water supply, and may contribute to the surprising emergence of blue green algal blooms in parts of Lake Superior.

-First initiated in 2018, this multi-partner project effort is now in its third phase.
-By summer 2025, the cumulative projects will have achieved ~2/3 of the long-term sediment reduction.
+First initiated in 2018, this multi-partner Burke Center project is now in its third phase.
+By the fall of 2025, the cumulative phases will have reduced approximately two thirds of the long-term sediment-reduction goal of 16,000 tons per year.

-A Phase 4 GLRI proposal is currently under review.
-If funded, the cumulative projects will achieve over 90% of the sediment reduction goal.
+A Phase Four GLRI proposal is currently under review.
+If funded, the cumulative projects will achieve over 90 percent of the sediment-reduction goal.

 Video produced in August 2023 by the Mary Griggs Burke Center for Freshwater Innovation at